2.7 Design

 The PENTAX K-3 III can shoot at a quick max burst rate of 11 fps, which is especially impressive relative to other DSLR cameras.
 It's more than fast enough for most shooting situations where you'd want to capture fast action like sports.
 That said, it has a very small photo buffer, even when shooting in JPEG, and on top of that, it takes a very long time for it to clear its buffer once full.
 That means even though you can shoot in quick bursts, you're going to quickly be interrupted, which isn't ideal when you're trying to capture fleeting moments.

-not tested Photo General
+Photo General

 Autofocus Tracking Shots N/A